firebearstudio/mcp-shopware-api/README.md

 - `API_KEY`: Your Shopware Admin API Access Key ID
 - `API_SECRET`: Your Shopware Admin API Secret Access Key

+## Prompts

+### `ready_to_ship_orders`
+**Automatically retrieve and format Shopware orders that are paid but not yet shipped.**

+This intelligent prompt:
+- Executes complex API queries to find orders in "paid" transaction state and "open" delivery state
+- Dynamically retrieves state machine UUIDs for accurate filtering
+- Loads comprehensive order data including customer info, products, and shipping addresses
+- Returns formatted instructions for displaying results in a clear table format

+**What it provides:**
+- Order numbers and dates
+- Product details with quantities and pricing
+- Complete shipping addresses
+- Payment and delivery status information
+- Sorted by newest orders first

+**Use case:** Perfect for fulfillment workflows where you need to quickly identify which orders are ready for shipping and packaging.

 ## Available Tools

 ### Entity Search & Retrieval Tools